Open Call-2 is closed!

 - Indirect Costs calculated as a flate rate of 25% of eligible direct costs (with certain exceptions, but including the items under a) & b) above).

-The maximum funding that can be allocated to any Third Party, across all experiments in which that Third Party is involved is € 150,000.
+The maximum funding that can be allocated to any Third Party, aggregated across all FF4EuroHPC open calls and experiments in which that Third Party is involved is € 150,000.

 While the participation of certain FF4EuroHPC beneficiaries in experiments is eligible, the funding for their activities in experiments is not included within the budget for experiments.